lneishloss/XCC-433-Fall22-TreeCanopy-FinalReport-Data/README.md

 neighborhoods.qgz is the project file we used to make the maps, though simply loading Boston_Neighborhoods.shp into qGIS should have the same effect.

-"Canopies and other data" is a project file that includes some other data we looked at but did not use for our analysis, such as the raw tree canopy shapefiles and Boston land plots data.
+Canopies and other data.qgz is a project file that includes some other data we looked at but did not use for our analysis, such as the raw tree canopy shapefiles and Boston land plots data.
 This could be an avenue for future research.

 qGIS can be downloaded from their website here: https://www.qgis.org/en/site/
         Our project was done with qGIS version 3.26 Buenos Aries